MycoMatics/ssUMI/README.md

 In this repo you'll find an overview of the changes to both installation process and scripts to the above pipelines.
 On the one hand solving installation issues, on the other hand fitting it to our wetlab conditions.

+For an easier, containerized workflow see the [Apptainer branch](https://github.com/MycoMatics/ssUMI/tree/Apptainer) .
 **Table of contents**

 1. [Installation](#Installation)